Syllabus

 - Marc Van De Mieroop, Chapter 1: “At the Time of Creation” from Philosophy before the Greeks: The Pursuit of Truth in Ancient Babylonia (Princeton, 2015), pp. 3–31.
 [Available from the TCU Library as an eBook.]

-Digital Assignments
+Digital Assignments due Thursday, January 29

 - Before class, visit the Machine Translation and Automated Analyses of Cuneiform Languages and read their About page.
 Think about what it means to make a computer read ‘human’ languages, and what it means for humans to try to ‘read’ computer languages.
+We’ll browse their GitHub repos with code for machine translation in class.

 Week 4: Roman Epigraphy & Geolocation